 What kind of ghee is good to buy?

 Here’s a detailed post about how to make ghee, or samna baladi, at home.
-This post in Agricultural Society gives some recipes for making herbal-infused or flavored ghee at home, which I haven’t yet tried, but look very intriguing!
+This post in Agricultural Society gives some recipes for making herbal-infused or flavored ghee at home, which look very intriguing!
 However, good butter is hard to find year-round (the springtime grasses produce the best quality milk), so it’s ideal to buy from a trusted source for the rest of the year.
 High-quality ghee is relatively expensive, and should never be compared in price with cheaply produced butter-substitutes or mass-produced vegetable oils.
-Samna was even expensive back in the day in Egypt, and yet, my grandparents used it liberally in most of their cooking because they recognized its health benefits and superior taste.
+Samna was even expensive back in the day in Egypt; and yet, my grandparents used it liberally in most of their cooking because they recognized its health benefits and superior taste.